 Network installation equipment costs

-The floorplan and construction of the building where an installation takes place has a big impact on cost.
+The floorplan and construction of the building where the network installation takes place has a big impact on cost.

 Depending on the specific building, your installation may need special tools and equipment to get the cable where it needs to go.